Lottery Trusts

 If you are married, you can set up a new trust or deposit your winnings into an existing trust account.
 Consider a bypass trust that automatically names a surviving spouse as the beneficiary.
 It will also help to reduce your family's tax obligations.

 Talk with an estate planning attorney about protecting your lottery winnings so that they last.
-An estate planning lawyer can provide the legal advice you need.
+An estate planning lawyer can provide the legal advice you need as well as practical tips.

 A lawyer can draft a lottery trust document defining the terms of the trust.
 They can help you move your winnings so they become the trust's assets.